ericcong/JavaScaffolding/README.md

 `make`

-This will generate a jar file that includes all compiled class files under `src` and jar files under `lib`
+This will generate a jar file that includes all compiled class files for the source codes in `src` and jar files in `lib`

 The entry class is `src/$name`